 The purpose of content marketing is not selling stuff, rather making it a mode of communication with the existing and prospective customers.
 The concept of content marketing actually arises from customer relationship management, which is another high in the field of marketing.

 CRM in the virtual world to a greater extent is done with the help of Content Marketing.
-The concept of shaking hands with each of your customer without meeting each of one of them in person has been originated by CRM and content marketing acts as a bridge between customers and businesses.
+The concept of shaking hands with each of your customers without meeting each of one of them in person has been originated by CRM and content marketing acts as a bridge between customers and businesses.

 The idea is not direct selling but telling the customers why they should buy from you.
 Businesses generate loyalty and revenue from buyers providing them consistency and updates in terms of information with substance.
 There are plenty of examples that reflect how correct and intelligent content marketing has taken brands and businesses to a higher pedestal.